 My close NCT friends decided that the mums should celebrate 10 years of kids and friendship, so after a quick planning meeting we had planned a three day trip to Marrakech, Morocco.

 Marrakech is the 2nd largest city in Morocco and is know as the Red City.
 It is over 1000 years old and is abundant with history, culture and amazing architecture.
 Today, Marrakech is a very vibrant city, bursting with colour and noise.
 We went without the kids and husbands to celebrate 10 years of being mums.
-Here are some of the things you can do on a trip to Marrakech:-
+Here are some of the best things you can do on a three day trip to Marrakech:-

 As you step from the city through the large doors to the Rhiad, it was like entering another world.
 It was a real contrast, from the bustle of Marrakech to our own private sanctuary.
 The rhiad had a wonderful style, with traditional Moroccan tiles and furnishings.